salesforce/speech-datasets/README.md

 - `train`: (default `False`): whether the dataset's transform should be applied in training mode
 - `shuffle`: (default `False`): whether to shuffle the dataset, using the policy described [above](#random-policy)
 - `drop_last`: (default `False`): whether to omit the last batch in the epoch (if it contains fewer elements than `batch_size`)
 - `num_replicas`: (default `None`): the number of distributed copies of the dataset being used, e.g. for training a `DistributedDataParallel` model.
-You should not need to specify this manually for most use cases.
+If you are running multiple jobs in parallel, and want each job to work on a different subset of the dataset, set this parameter to the total number of jobs.
+You probably don't need to specify this manually if you are using `torch.distributed`.
 - `rank`: (default `None`): the index (amongst all distributed workers) of the current worker, e.g. for training a `DistributedDataParallel` model.
-You should not need to specify this manually for most use cases.
-- `spmodel`: (default `None`): the path to a `sentencepiece` BPE model to use to tokenize the text
+If you are running multiple jobs in parallel, and want each job to work on a different subset of the dataset, set this parameter to the index of the current job.
+You probably don't need to specify this manually if you are using `torch.distributed`.
 - `n_transform_proc`: (default `None`): the number of parallel processes to use to apply the data transformation (specified by `transform_conf`) to the data being loaded.
 Default is `math.ceil(os.n_cpu() / num_replicas) - 1`.
 - `data_cache_mb`: (default `4096`): the number of megabytes the cache (for pre-fetching archive files into memory, as described [above](#archive-cache)) can contain.
+- `spmodel`: (default `None`): the path to a `sentencepiece` BPE model to use to tokenize the text
+- `token_list`: (default `None`): the path to a list of `sentencepiece` BPE units to use to tokenize the text. the indices in `token_list` override those in `spmodel`

 The `speech_datasets.SpeechDataLoader` class inherits from `torch.utils.data.DataLoader`, and it implements `__len__` and `__iter__` methods.
 To change the random seed used to order the data fetched, one should call